synesthesiam/voice2json/docs/index.md

 Cloud-based speech and intent recognition services, such as Google Assistant or Amazon's Alexa, require a constant Internet connection to function.
 Additionally, they keep a copy of everything you say on their servers.
 Despite the high accuracy and deep integration with other services, this approach is **too brittle and uncomfortable** for me.

 Dragon Naturally Speaking and Snips offer local installations and offline functionality.
+Great!
 Unfortunately, Dragon requires Microsoft Windows to function.
 It is *possible* to use [Dragon in Wine on Linux](http://appdb.winehq.org/objectManager.php?sClass=application&iId=2077) or via a virtual machine, but is difficult to set up and not officially supported by [Nuance](https://www.nuance.com).
 Snips offers an impressive amount of functionality and is [easy to interoperate with](https://docs.snips.ai/reference/hermes), but [requires an online account](https://console.snips.ai/login) just to create an assistant.
 Additionally, Snips is not yet fully open source, so any artifacts created for a Snips-based assistant may **not be portable** to another platform in the future.

+If you know enough about the voice commands you'd like to be recognized, why not just [tell the computer what you want](sentences.md)?

 ### No Magic, No Surprises